A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Methodology

 \subsection{Synthetic Data Generation}

-We construct DoRA from 20 \emph{seed documents} (defense documents and reports) by chunking each document into passages (forming $\mathcal{C}$) and generating candidate evidence $E$ per seed.
+The dataset is created using three steps: first select a candidate evidence $E$ per seed, generate QA pairs conditioned on style and finally, perform quality control.
 For each style $s$, we select a small evidence set $E$ from the current seed and prompt a style-specific LLM template (see~\Cref{appd:prompts}) to generate $(q,a)$ conditioned on $(s,E)$; we store $E$ for auditability.
 Each style has an evidence budget $k_s$, which shapes evidence selection and downstream quality checks.
-We model this synthesis step abstractly as sampling from a \textit{style- and evidence-conditioned} generator:

-where $\phi$ denotes the parameters of the chosen LLM and prompt configuration.
-Details of chosen parameters are in~\Cref{appd:detailed-method}.
+We formulate the synthesis step as sampling from a \textit{style- and evidence-conditioned} generator: $(q,a)\sim p_{\phi}(\,\cdot \mid s,E\,)$, where $\phi$ denotes the parameters of the chosen LLM and prompt configuration (Chosen parameters in~\Cref{appd:detailed-method}).

-\paragraph{Task-conditioned evidence selection.} Evidence selection chooses a small evidence bundle (reference contexts) $E$ conditioned on the target style $s$, which determines both the desired cardinality $k_s \triangleq |E|$ and the selection behavior (e.g., extractive single-chunk evidence for \textsc{find} versus multi-chunk synthesis for long-form styles).
+\textit{(Task-conditioned) Evidence selection}: Evidence selection chooses a small evidence bundle (reference contexts) $E$ conditioned on the target style $s$, which determines both the desired cardinality $k_s \triangleq |E|$ and the selection behavior (e.g., extractive single-chunk evidence for \textsc{find} versus multi-chunk synthesis for long-form styles).
 During dataset construction, the candidate pool is typically restricted to passages from the current seed document, $\mathcal{C}_{\text{seed}}\subset \mathcal{C}$.
-We first apply a Natural Language Inference (NLI)-based prefilter to remove clearly irrelevant candidates and obtain a reduced set, before using an LLM to get to the final set $\widetilde{\mathcal{C}}_{\text{seed}}$ (top-$K_s$ by NLI relevance).
-The LLM explicitly rates bundle \emph{completeness}, \emph{complementarity} (non-redundant coverage), \emph{coherence}, and \emph{task fitness}; the highest-scoring bundle is returned.
+We first apply a Natural Language Inference (NLI)-based prefilter to remove clearly irrelevant candidates and keep a reduced candidate pool $\widetilde{\mathcal{C}}_{\text{seed}}$ (top-$K_s$ by NLI relevance).
+We then use a local LLM scorer to rank candidate bundles drawn from $\widetilde{\mathcal{C}}_{\text{seed}}$.
+This scorer explicitly rates \emph{completeness}, \emph{complementarity} (non-redundant coverage), \emph{coherence}, and \emph{task fitness}; the highest-scoring bundle is returned.
 Formally, we select:

 where $g_s(E)$ is a style-conditioned \emph{bundle} scorer computed from the rubric dimensions above (with configurable weights and bounded search over candidate bundles).
 Details are in~\Cref{appd:detailed-method}.